Freakwill/ell/README.md

+## Motivations

+to implement the algorithms of wavelet analysis.

 ## Requirements

 mainly and heavily requires `numpy`

-for image classes, it also needs `pillow`
+for image classes, it also needs [pillow](https://pillow.readthedocs.io/en/stable/)

+## Download

+Plz download it from github.
+It is not loaded up to pypi currently.

 ## Main classes